gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory4/US4 Use Case Textual Description.md

     - *Secondary*: None
 - **Pre-Conditions**: The player has selected a schematic.
 - **Main Flow**:
-    1. The player presses the keybind to copy a schematic (default is "ctrl + c").
+    1. The use case starts when the player presses the keybind to copy a schematic (default is "ctrl + c").
+    2. The schematic selected is copied to the history of copied schematics.

+- **Alternative Flows**
-    2. If there are no copied schematics.
+    1. If there are no copied schematics.
         1. Ends the use case.
-    3. The schematic selected is copied to the history of copied schematics.

-- **Alternative Flows**
-    - None
 - **Post-Conditions**: The schematic is saved to the planet's history.

 ## **Paste Copy**